bbeebee/hello-world/README.md

 # hello-world
-to follow the turdorial
+to follow the turdtorial
-this shouold be the readme file
+this should be the readme file